sky-s/actuator-disc/README.md

-# Actuator disc codes with inverse formulation
+# Actuator Disc Momentum Theory with Inverse Formulation
 This repository contains some implementations of classic momentum theory.
 The primary purpose is to encode the equations for the inverse form that is able to, without solving iteratively, calculate thrust as a function of induced power (classic momentum theory is only able to find induced power as a function of thrust).

 Because it may be difficult to encode the inverse form without typographical errors, it is implemented here for convenience in three formats: